-Metadata is information about a document that is not part of a document's regular content.
-For example, if an HTML document contains <author>Mark Twain</author>, author is considered the metadata type and Mark Twain is considered the value for author.
+Information about a document that is not part of a document's regular content.
+For example, if an HTML document contains <author>Smith</author>, author is considered the metadata type and Smith is considered the value for author.

-Sections containing metadata, known as MDATA sections, can be added to a document with the CTX_DDL.ADD_MDATA_SECTION procedure.
-Taking advantage of metadata can speed up mixed queries.
+Use the CTX_DDL.ADD_MDATA_SECTION procedure to add sections containing metadata, known as MDATA sections, to a document.
+Metadata can speed up mixed queries.
 Such queries can be made with the MDATA operator.
 See also: mixed query, section.